 Not all esophageal cancers can be prevented, but the risk of developing this disease can be greatly reduced by avoiding certain risk factors.

 In the United States, the most important lifestyle risk factors for cancer of the esophagus are the use of tobacco and alcohol.
 Each of these factors alone increases the risk of esophageal cancer many times, and the risk is even greater if they are combined.
 Avoiding tobacco and alcohol is one of the best ways of limiting your risk of esophageal cancer.
-If you or someone you know would like to quit tobacco or learn more about it, call us at 1-800-227-2345 or visit our Tobacco information page.
+If you or someone you know would like to quit tobacco, call us at 1-800-227-2345 or see Stay Away from Tobacco.

 Treating people with reflux may help prevent Barrett’s esophagus and esophageal cancer.
-Often, reflux is treated using drugs called proton pump inhibitors (PPIs), such as omeprazole (Prilosec®), lansoprazole (Prevacid®), or esomeprazole (Nexium®).
-Surgery might also be an option for treating reflux.
+Often, reflux is treated with changes in diet and lifestyle (for example, weight loss for overweight individuals), as well as drugs called H2 blockers or proton pump inhibitors (PPIs).
+Surgery might also be an option for treating reflux if the reflux is not controlled with diet, lifestyle changes, and medicines.

-For those who have Barrett’s esophagus, treatment with a high dose of a PPI might lower the risk of developing cell changes (dysplasia) that can turn into cancer.
+For those who have Barrett’s esophagus, daily treatment with a PPI might lower the risk of developing cell changes (dysplasia) that can turn into cancer.
 If you have chronic heartburn (or reflux), tell your doctor.
 Treatment can often improve symptoms and might prevent future problems.